 This Cube recipe creates a polearm with 66-80% Enhanced Damage.
 It rolls different base types, keep some of the best ones so your Act2 mercenary can use them as he gains strength.
 Partizan is the best base you can get from this recipe, it should see you through Nightmare.

-Runeword: Ral + Tir + Tal + Sol in a 4 socket polearm
+Runeword: Ral + Tir + Tal + Sol in a 4 socket polearm or spear

 Runeword: Hel + Ko + Thul + Eth + Fal in a 5 socket polearm